 “Does it?
 Take courage?”

 “It does.
 I feel . . . like I’m two people.
 One that wants to go forward, and another that wants to stay in one place.
 One that wants to be a hero, and one that just wants to be happy.
-Do you understand what I’m saying?”
+Am I making any sense?”

 San gazed out across the field of stars at the Michigan.

 Keldan flipped a few switches on the console, priming the impulse engines.
-San watched the indicator light flashing red and the dials hovering, trembling, and had the absurd thought that Trina was just as nervous as he was.
+San watched the indicator light flashing red and the dials hovering, and trembling.
+He had the absurd thought that Trina was nervous, too.